johnbe4/getSeoSitemap/README.md

 **Instructions<br>**
 1 - copy getSeoSitemap folder in a protected zone of your server.<br>
-2 - all links of your website must be setted to absolute links ( including always http:// or https:// ).<br>
-    That is very important because search engines do not like relative links and that prevent negative issues.<br>
-    Only using absolute link you are 100% sure how the link will be treated by search engines, browsers etc.<br>
-3 - set all user constants and parameters.<br>
+2 - set all user constants and parameters.<br>
-4 - on your server cronotab schedule the script once each day prefereble when your server is not too much busy.<br>
+3 - on your server cronotab schedule the script once each day prefereble when your server is not too much busy.<br>
     A command line example to schedule the script every day at 7:45:00 AM is:<br>
     45 7  *    *    *    php /example/websites/clients/client1/web5/example/example/getSeoSitemap/getSeoSitemap.php<br>